-In order for a citizen of a foreign country to enter United States, a visa is required.
+In order for a citizen of a foreign country to enter the United States, a visa is required.
 The visa may be a non-immigrant visa or an immigrant visa.
-Non immigrant visa lets you stay for temporary time period while immigrant visa makes you the permanent resident of the United States.
+Nonimmigrant visa lets you stay for a temporary time period while the immigrant visa makes you the permanent resident of the United States.

 |To attend :||The required visa category is :|

 |University or college||F|

 |Another academic institution, including a language training program|

 |Vocational or other recognized nonacademic institution, other than a language training program||M|